ondoprotocol/usdy-noble/x/aura/spec/01_state.md

 ## Burners

-The burners field is a mapping between string (a Noble encoded address) and `math.Int`, stored via a [`collections.Map`][map].
+The burners field is a mapping between string (a Noble encoded address) and `math.Int`.
 It is used to store all burners of USDY, and their current burn allowance.

 ```go
 var BurnerPrefix = []byte("burner/")